Bearer/bearer/docs/explanations/workflow.md

 response.getWriter().write(encodedUserInput);
 ```

-The above is the same example, but this time the `userInput` is clean as it gets sanitized by `Encode.forHtml` and the vulnerability will not be raised.
+The above is the same example, but this time the `userInput` is clean as it gets sanitized by `Encode.forHtml()` and the vulnerability will not be raised.

 We need to recognize expressions in the code that are sources of tainted data.
 These are the places that bring tainted data into the application from external locations.
 We also need to identify the sinks for tainted function calls that use the tainted data.
 Once we have identified all sources and sinks, the analyzer identifies functions that sanitize the tainted data.
 If the analyzer isn’t able to confirm that the data is harmless, it identifies an error for tainted data reaching a sink.

 Tracing the data source and identifying whether it is sanitized before use in sensitive locations is the most difficult part.
 That’s why we have the ability to customize and expand the rules and add custom sanitizers.
 This allows the analyzer to recognize that sanitization is taking place and prevents false positives for data flowing through these functions.

-We perform a points-to analysis for local variables.
+We perform a [points-to analysis](https://en.wikipedia.org/wiki/Pointer_analysis) for local variables.
 A variable resolves to the last assignment of that variable.
-The Points-To Analysis establishes links between variables and their associated values.
+The points-to analysis establishes links between variables and their associated values.
 This allows sources to be found when the sink is using a variable.

 While analyzing the dataflow, we also propagate constant values for strings, which allows us to recreate and identify the entire string.